Brunty/cigar/README.md

 ]
 ```

+**When installed via composer:**

+Run `vendor/bin/cigar` to have it check each of the URLs return the status code expected.

+**When pulled via docker:**

-Then run `vendor/bin/cigar` to have it check each of the URLs return the status code expected.
+Run `docker run -v $(pwd):/app --rm brunty/cigar` to have it check each of the URLs return the status code expected.

 ```
 > vendor/bin/cigar